Call for Presentations

 Structure:

-A Spotlight Session should be limited to one to two speaker(s).
+A Spotlight Session is limited to one to two speaker(s).
 The speaker(s) should plan their presentations to allow for 20-25 minutes of extended Q&A. They may choose to give a 15–20 minute presentation followed by extended Q&A, or they may choose a longer presentation that encourages Q&A throughout.

 Goals: